 - No number pad

-Cooler Boost cooling technology helps maintain reasonable temperatures, though the plastic chassis can feel warm during extended gaming sessions.
+At 7.43 pounds, it is manageable for daily carrying.
+The Cooler Boost thermal technology keeps the GPU from throttling, though the plastic chassis can feel warm during extended sessions.

 Build Quality Concerns